Refined Analysis of Federated Averaging and Federated Richardson-Romberg: Technical Lemma on Matrix Products

-In this section, we outline the application of Richardson-Romberg extrapolation to \FedAvg in the context of stochastic gradients and heterogeneous clients.
-This approach builds upon the bias expression derived from \Cref{thm:bias-quadratic-sto,thm:exp-homogeneous,thm:bias-var-heterogeneous} to define new estimators by running \FedAvg twice, using different step sizes or varying the number of local updates, and then combining the resulting iterates.
-Specifically, for $t \in \iint{0}{\nrounds}$, let $\paramw^{(\step, \nlupdates)}_{t}$ represent the iterates of \FedAvg with parameters $\step$ and $\nlupdates$, and $\param[t]^{(2\step, \nlupdates)}$ represent the iterates with parameters $2\step$ and $\nlupdates$.
-Using these, we can define
+In this section, we apply the Richardson-Romberg extrapolation method to \FedAvg in the context of stochastic gradients and heterogeneous clients.
+This approach builds upon the bias expression derived from \Cref{thm:bias-quadratic-sto,thm:exp-homogeneous,thm:bias-var-heterogeneous} to define new estimators, that are built by running \FedAvg twice, using different step sizes, and combining the resulting iterates.
+In the following, for $t \in \iint{0}{\nrounds}$, we denote $\paramw^{(\step, \nlupdates)}_{t}$ the iterates of \FedAvg with parameters $\step$ and $\nlupdates$, and $\param[t]^{(2\step, \nlupdates)}$ the iterates with parameters $2\step$ and $\nlupdates$.